Polymer Builder¶

 In the Polymer Sequance A, select the

-in the Monomer Database.
-And change the number of chains as10
+Stylenein the Monomer Database.
+And change the number of chains as10.In the Polymer Environment, click

-Add molecule from file
+Add molecule from filebutton.

 You see saved configurations in your project.
 But unlike the host configuration, you need a molecular type of configuration.